theSchein/pamela/README.md

 ## Overview

 Pamela is a framework prediction market trading agent to independently execute trades on Polymarket using her own Polygon wallet.
-Built on ElizaOS, this is an example implementation of the @plugin-polymarket to bring Polymarket trading action to Eliza agents.
+The agent is able to trade autonomously using its own signals and models as well as take order requests from users over telegram.
+Built on ElizaOS, this is an example implementation of the @plugin-polymarket to bring Polymarket trading action to agents.

 ### Key Capabilities